MarySueXLsD/SAP_PO_creation_for_handovers/README.md

-# SAP_PO_creation_for_handovers
+# SAP automation: PO creation for handovers
-RPA for purchase order creation in SAP to process handover in the system with robot
+RPA for purchase order creation in SAP to process handover in the SAP system with robot

 **main.py**